oakestra/documentation/content/docs/networking/load-balancing.md

 In this space, an IP address is an address that can be used to uniquely identify a machine and reach it.
 In Oakestra, we keep track of this layer, pairing each service with a **Node IP** and **Port**.
 The pair `IP:Port` enables us to reach multiple devices sharing the same IP address (NAT).
 Each worker node exposes the network stack required to enable the upper layers of the overlay at the assigned port.

 #### Virtual layer
 Each physical machine is provisioned with a virtual subnetwork.
 The subnetwork is assigned by the root orchestrator.
 When instantiating a container, the system provides a so-called **Namespace IP**, which is an address provisioned from the virtual subnetwork of the node.
 This address is used to route the traffic within the platform to the running containers.
-The current implementation uses a default fixed netmask of 26 bits for IPv4 [120 bits for IPv6] for the node subnetwork from the private `10.18.0.0/16` [`fc00::/7`] network, allowing over 1024 [a lot of] devices, each supporting 64 [256] containers, for a maximum of 65536 [a lot] containers.
+The current implementation uses a default fixed netmask of 26 bits for IPv4 [120 bits in IPv6] for the node subnetwork from the private `10.18.0.0/16` [`fc00::/7`] network, allowing over 1000+ devices, each supporting 64 containers, for a maximum of 65536 containers.
 Support for more devices and bigger subnetworks can be achieved by changing the default subnetwork to, i.e., 10.0.0.0/8 or even further transitioning to full virtual IPv6 networking.

-**Disclaimer**: As of v0.4.301, the IPv6 implementation still requires further work in order to work on its own.
-The current implementation is a 1-to-1 mapping, so the IPv4 induced limitations still persist.

 #### Service layer
 This is the layer where we abstract from the virtualization technology in use to a Service.